 I’m not really sure what I like most about it except that it’s a factory sport design and it won’t be mistaken for something it is not.

 iS spoilers are no longer available from BMW.
 But they show up occasionally on forums and eBay, which is where I found this one.
 It was even painted Polaris Silver like my car.
 It was missing a mounting stud and had a lot of paint chips and paint cracks.
 But $100 seemed like a good deal.

 iS parts are not in the BMW parts catalog so there’s no way to look up the hardware.
 The two center mounting holes lined up with the existing valence screws on the car.
 They would just need to be longer.
 I only need to drill holes for the new screws.
 This was pretty easy with the two center screws installed.

 I would need to drill four new holes in the existing valence.
 The two outer studs secure with nuts.
 The two inner screws use the existing speed clips in the valence.
-The last two screws are the same size as the center but will install with nuts and fender washers.
+The last two screws are the same size as the center but will install with new speed nuts and fender washers.